Every Question We Have Been Asked About Biodiesel

 Yes.
 In fact, Oregon is one of several states that require biodiesel be blended into all diesel fuels.
 That means this fuel has been used successfully in the fuel supply for years.
 As with any fuel that can sit for extended amounts of time, we recommend you take proper precautions, such as using additives, to ensure your fuel is ready to be used when needed.
 If this is a concern, please contact us – we would love to talk to you about your storage needs.

-Can biodiesel be made from animal fat? / Can biodiesel be made from hemp?
+Can biodiesel be made from animal fat?

 Yes, biodiesel refers to (according to the National Biodiesel Board) a methyl ester made from chemically reacting lipids with an alcohol to produce fatty acid esters.
 This is called transesterification.
 The lipids could be sourced from many different types of oils, such as vegetable, soybean or animal fat based oils/tallows.
 For a deeper dive into some of the different types of feedstocks, read our blog.